Design Thinking Journey Map: Essential Tips for Creating an Effective Customer Experience

 The customer journey extends beyond direct interaction with your company.
 “Think about your users and the moments where they're touching you, but also the things that happen before, the context from which they're coming, and also what happens after,” Melanie says.

-Keep early iterations simple
+Keep early iterations of your design thinking journey map simple

-Build it up over time
+Build up your customer journey map over time

 Now that you’ve distilled your customer journey into a simple map, use it as a conversation starter to gather more information.
 In a project with a healthcare company, Melanie’s team used a simple linear customer map to conduct mini workshops internally, gut-check their assumptions, and ask people questions—Who else should we be thinking about?
 What other questions should we be asking?
 “You're growing to a large map, as opposed to trying to start there,” she says.